Skip to main content

 Workflow IDs

 Every time you execute a workflow, that execution is assigned a unique ID, by default a UUID.
 You can access this ID through the DBOS.workflow_id context variable.
-Workflow IDs are important for communicating with workflows and developing interactive workflows.
-For more information on workflow communication, see our guide.
+Workflow IDs are useful for communicating with workflows and developing interactive workflows.

 Starting Workflows Asynchronously